 We have incurred substantial losses during our history and do not expect to become profitable in the near future, and we may never achieve profitability.
 To the extent that we continue to generate taxable losses, unused losses will carry forward to offset future taxable income, if any, until such unused losses expire.
-As of December 31, 2018, we had federal and state net operating loss carryforwards of \$128.2 million and \$117.0 million, respectively, which begin to expire in 2034.
-As of December 31, 2018, we had federal and state research and development tax credit carryforwards of approximately \$7.5 million and \$4.8 million, which begin to expire in 2034 and 2030, respectively.
-Our net deferred tax assets and liabilities have been revalued at the newly enacted U.S. corporate rate.
-Under Sections 382 and 383 of the Code, if a corporation undergoes an "ownership change," generally defined as a greater than 50 percentage point change (by value) in its equity ownership by certain stockholders over a three-year period, the corporation's ability to use its pre-change net operating loss carryforwards, or NOLs, and other pre-change tax attributes (such as research and development tax credits) to offset its post-change income or taxes may be limited.
+As of December 31, 2019, we had federal and state NOLs of \$229.9 million and \$236.8 million, respectively, which begin to expire in 2034.
+As of December 31, 2019, we had federal and state research and development and other credit carryforwards of approximately \$12.6 million and \$8.7 million, which begin to expire in 2035 and 2031, respectively.
+Under Sections 382 and 383 of the Code, if a corporation undergoes an "ownership change," generally defined as a greater than 50 percentage point change (by value) in its equity ownership by certain stockholders over a three-year period, the corporation's ability to use its pre-change NOLs, and other pre-change tax attributes (such as research and development tax credits) to offset its post-change income or taxes may be limited.
 We may have experienced ownership changes in the past and may experience ownership changes in the future as a result of our initial public offering in May of 2016, follow-on offerings and/or subsequent shifts in our stock ownership (some of which shifts are outside our control).
-As a result, if we earn net taxable income, our ability to use our pre-change NOLs and R&D tax credits to offset such taxable income and income tax, respectively, could be subject to limitations.
+As a result, if we earn net taxable income, our ability to use our pre-change NOLs and research and development tax credits to offset such taxable income and income tax, respectively, could be subject to limitations.
 Similar provisions of state tax law may also apply.
 As a result, even if we attain profitability, we may be unable to use a material portion of our NOLs and other tax attributes.
-Under the TCJA, net operating losses generated after December 31, 2017 are not subject to expiration.
+NOLs generated in taxable years ending after December 31, 2017 are not subject to expiration.